 The main advantage of a legal limited liability partnership is that it reduces the liability of each partner in the partnership arrangement.
 An LLP also offers more flexibility as the roles are defined for each partner.

 Each partner, in this type of agreement, has a limited liability, which means his or her liability only extends to the amount of his or her investment in the business.
-This type of partnership is advantageous if you want to protect your personal assets in the case of a lawsuit.
+This type of partnership is advantageous if you want to protect your assets in the case of a lawsuit.

 Another one of the limited partnership advantages is that this type of structure is also easy to set up.
 State law provides a clear protocol for establishing an LLP.
 Usually, the partners complete a form and file it with a state’s Secretary of State.

 The pass-through taxation that is featured for this type of business set-up enables partners to avoid double taxation.
-Partners are only obligated for their personal income taxes.
+Partners are only obligated for their income taxes.

 The LLP is not taxed as a business.